 5.1 Effect of Change in Control.
-In the event of a Change in Control prior to the Distribution Date, (i), the Performance Goal shall be deemed to have been met if the Company's 2010 Operating Income through the end of the fiscal month preceding the Change in Control equals or exceeds 50% of the Company's operating income for the comparable period in the 2009 fiscal year, and (ii) all Performance Awards established by the Committee shall be immediately payable in cash to Participants upon the date of the Change of Control.
+In the event of a Change in Control prior to the end of the Performance Period, (i), the Performance Goal shall be deemed to have been met if the Company's 2011 Operating Income through the end of the fiscal month preceding the Change in Control equals or exceeds 50% of the Company's operating income for the comparable period in the 2010 fiscal year, and (ii) all Performance Awards established by the Committee shall be immediately payable in cash to Participants upon the date of the Change of Control.